NLaws/BranchFlowModel.jl/docs/src/multi_phase_models.md

     \quad \forall j \in \mathcal{N}
 \end{aligned}
 ```
-For the nomenclatures see TODO.
+For the nomenclature see TODO.

 ## `Semidefinite` models